Well-conditioned frames for high order finite element methods: Introduction

 Our aim in this paper is to construct representations of $C^0$ finite element spaces with $L^2$ condition numbers which are bounded independently of the polynomial degree.
 If the spaces are represented by a basis this quantity can also be characterized as the spectral condition number of the mass matrix.
 We will argue below that if $\kappa(\M_{h})$ is well-behaved then the condition number of the stiffness matrix is basically controlled by the basis independent quantity $\kappa(\mathcal{I}_h \mathcal{A}_h)$, cf. \eqref{prod-cond} below.
 In fact, we will not restrict the discussion below to bases, but instead also allow representations of finite element spaces by frames, i.e., generating sets with redundancy.
 This more general set up allows us to identify a construction which will lead to representations with $L^2$ condition numbers which are independent of the polynomial degree $r$.
 The key tools we will use for this construction include the properties of the bubble transform, cf. \cite{falk2013bubble}.
 By combining proper results for the bubble transform with general results for frames based on space decompositions, the construction of frames with $L^2$ condition numbers bounded independently of the polynomial degree is reduced to a pure polynomial problem.
 More precisely, we need to construct Jacobi polynomials on standard simplexes in higher dimensions, and these constructions are well known, cf. \cite{dunkl2014orthogonal}.

 The rest of this paper will be organised as follows.
 In Section \ref{sec:notation}, we will present some notation and preliminaries needed for our discussions.
 In particular, we present a simple bound that relates the spectral condition number of the stiffness matrix and the mass matrix, and we present some elementary numerical examples to illustrate the sharpness of this bound.
 Furthermore, we will recall the construction of the bubble transform and its properties.
 Section \ref{sec:general-estimates} is devoted to a discussion of frames obtained by a space decomposition, where we focus on general estimates for the appropriate condition numbers.
 The construction of the specific frames are completed in Section \ref{sec:H1basis}, where we explain how to utilize well-conditioned bases on local subdomains.
-We focus on the construction of $L^2$ orthogonal local bases in Section \ref{sec:H1basis}, while some explicit formulas for the needed Jacobi polynomials on simplexes are presented in the Appendix.
-Sections \ref{precond-it} is devoted to the discussion of preconditioned Krylov space methods for the associated frame systems, which in general will be singular.
+We focus on the construction of $L^2$ orthogonal local bases in Section \ref{sec:H1basis} {and present explicit forms of the local bases based on Jacobi polynomials on simplexes.
+We present numerical experiments based on these local constructions which give results that are consistent with the theory.
+In particular, the results of the experiments indicate that the behavior of the frame condition numbers are robust with respect to perturbations of the mesh, even when the mesh is nearly degenerate.} Sections \ref{precond-it} is devoted to the discussion of preconditioned Krylov space methods for the associated frame systems, which in general will be singular.
 In particular, we make the observation that under the assumption of standard representations of the discrete elliptic operator and the preconditioner, the conditioning of the preconditioned system is, in a proper sense, independent of the choice of basis or frame.
 On the other hand, the representation will substantially effect the individual conditioning of the stiffness matrix and the matrix representation of the preconditioner.
 However, we will argue that as long as the $L^2$ condition number of the representation stays bounded, then these matrices will roughly behave like their basis independent counterparts.
 Finally, some concluding remarks are given in \S \ref{sec:concluding}.